natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

 ## EC2 Network Interface (ENI)
   - Represents a virtual network card
-  - An ENi can have the following:
+  - An ENI can have the following:
     - Primary private IPv4, one or more secondary IPv4
     - One Elastic IP per private IPv4
     - One Public IP